idaholab/moose/doc/content/examples/2d_mbb.md

          caption=MBB `Materials` block

 The final block is the `UserObjects` block.
-This block contains the main optimization functionailty.
+This block contains the main optimization functionality.
 First is the `RadialAverage` and `SensitivityFilter` objects that filter the sensitivity to prevent checkerboarding.
 The radius of the filter sets the minimum size of a feature in the structure.
-Finally is the `DensityUpdate` object that updates the density field based on the sensitivity and the keeps the volume constraint statisfied.
+Finally is the `DensityUpdate` object that updates the density field based on the sensitivity and the keeps the volume constraint satisfied.

 !listing test/tests/materials/ComplianceSensitivity/2d_mbb.i
          block=UserObjects id=uo_block